-Ubuntu Touch Developer Preview now available for download, compatible with Nexus hardwareAlex Wagner - Deputy Managing Editor, News Desk
+Ubuntu Touch Developer Preview now available for download, compatible with Nexus hardwareAlex Wagner - Editorial Director of News and Content

 Right on schedule, Canonical has released the Touch Developer Preview version of Ubuntu for phones and tablets.
 The software is now available to download and is compatible with four different Nexus products: the Nexus 4 ("mako"), Nexus 7 ("grouper"), Nexus 10 ("manta") and Galaxy Nexus ("maguro").
 Unfortunately for owners of a CDMA-flavored Nexus, since only the GSM "maguro" Galaxy Nexus is listed as being compatible with the Touch Developer Preview, Sprint and Verizon Galaxy Nexus users will have to sit this one out.